j2rsolutions/STIGFusion-PrismaVigil/README.md

 - Convert raw rules into importable format (`-convert` followed by necessary rule details) *(in development)*
 - Set the console hostname (`-c` / `--console`)
 - Specify the API version, defaulting to 32.00 (`-v` / `--version`)
+- Convert raw custom runtime rule from a file to JSON for import (`-cr2j` / `--convert_runtime_2_json`)
+    - `NAME`: The name of the custom runtime rule.
+    - `RAW_RULE_FILE`: The file path to the raw rule.
+    - `DESCRIPTION`: A brief description of the rule.
+    - `MESSAGE`: The message or alert that will be displayed when the rule is triggered.
+    - `OWNER`: The owner of the rule.
+    - `MIN_VERSION`: The minimum version of the API required for this rule.
+    - `POLICY_TYPE`: The type of policy the rule falls under.
+    - `ATTACK_TECHNIQUES`: Related attack techniques:
+        - ["exploitationForPrivilegeEscalation", "exploitPublicFacingApplication",
+        - "applicationExploitRCE", "networkServiceScanning",
+        - "endpointDenialOfService", "exfiltrationGeneral",
+        - "systemNetworkConfigurationDiscovery", "unsecuredCredentials",
+        - "credentialDumping", "systemInformationDiscovery",
+        - "systemNetworkConnectionDiscovery", "systemUserDiscovery",
+        - "accountDiscovery", "cloudInstanceMetadataAPI",
+        - "accessKubeletMainAPI", "queryKubeletReadonlyAPI",
+        - "accessKubernetesAPIServer", "softwareDeploymentTools",
+        - "ingressToolTransfer", "lateralToolTransfer",
+        - "commandAndControlGeneral", "resourceHijacking",
+        - "manInTheMiddle", "nativeBinaryExecution",
+        - "foreignBinaryExecution", "createAccount",
+        - "accountManipulation", "abuseElevationControlMechanisms",
+        - "supplyChainCompromise", "obfuscatedFiles",
+        - "hijackExecutionFlow", "impairDefences",
+        - "scheduledTaskJob", "exploitationOfRemoteServices",
+        - "eventTriggeredExecution", "accountAccessRemoval",
+        - "privilegedContainer", "writableVolumes",
+        - "execIntoContainer", "softwareDiscovery",
+        - "createContainer", "kubernetesSecrets",
+        - "fileAndDirectoryDiscovery", "masquerading",
+        - "webShell", "compileAfterDelivery"]